chris17453/arke/arke/arke/readme.md

-﻿# Arke is a configurable webAPI which uses dynamic routing for testing and execution.
+﻿# Arke is a configurable webAPI
+### arke uses dynamic routing for testing and execution.

 ## How does it do it